 The Vaults area will be redeveloped to include a library, community hub, restaurant, food hall, and retail space, while the Arches area will be designed to host performances, arts and cultural events, markets, and even include a climbing wall and other potential attractions.

-Finally, phase three will complete the project with an open space that will host film screenings, farmers markets, arts and crafts and book markets.
+Finally, phase three marks the completion of the project with an open space that will host film screenings, farmers markets, arts and crafts and book markets.

 This open space will connect communities on both sides of the bridge, and climate-resilient efforts will be implemented through flood-friendly landscaping.

-Overall, the project is working on an estimated $160 million budget–$10 million for phase one, $100 million for phase two, and $50 million for phase three.
+Overall, the project is worked on an estimated $160 million budget–$10 million for phase one, $100 million for phase two, and $50 million for phase three.

 More than 47,000 residents live within a half-mile radius of the park, making it among the most densely populated neighborhoods in NYC–and 60% denser than neighborhoods across the bridge.